 On the other hand, it may be argued that Christians who keep the terms of their credit agreements are being honest in dealing with their creditors and, therefore, their use of credit should not damage God’s reputation.

-In any case, Larry Burkett has expressed the belief that continual borrowing indicates a lack of faith in God.
-He indicated on page 255 of his previously cited book that, although borrowing is not a sin, dependence on credit indicates that a Christian has not yielded completely to God.
+In any case, Burkett has expressed the belief that continual borrowing indicates a lack of faith in God.
+He indicates on page 255 of his previously cited book that, although borrowing is not a sin, dependence on credit indicates that a Christian has not yielded completely to God.
 [Dependence on credit can be defined as continuing heavy reliance on borrowing.
 Thus, a person who pays the entire balance on his (or her) credit card statement each month is not dependent on credit.]

-In this regard, Ron Blue, another prominent Christian writer and lecturer on family financial matters, noted on page 62 of his book entitled Master Your Money that, rather than waiting for God to meet their needs, many people prefer to attempt to do so their own way and according to their own timing, whereas Isaiah 55:8-9 informs us, “‘For My thoughts are not your thoughts, nor are your ways My ways,’ says the Lord.
+In this regard, Ron Blue, another Christian writer and lecturer on family financial matters, notes on page 62 of his book entitled Master Your Money that, rather than waiting for God to meet their needs, many people prefer to attempt to do so their own way and according to their own timing, whereas Isaiah 55:8-9 informs us, “‘For My thoughts are not your thoughts, nor are your ways My ways,’ says the Lord.
 ‘For as the heavens are higher than the earth, so are My ways higher than your ways, and My thoughts than your thoughts.’“

 Will using credit result in a form of bondage?
 Proverbs 22:7b says, “[T]he borrower is servant to the lender.”
 Although this may not always seem to be true, there are certainly many borrowers who would say that they feel as if they are in bondage as long as they continue to owe money to their creditors.